-For slots players who do not want to drive to Oklahoma, Louisiana, or New Mexico, there are not many good options in the Lone Star State.
-Unfortunately, many gamblers turn to underground eight-liner parlors, which operate illegally out of strip centers and business parks and are constantly in danger of either being raided by law enforcement or robbed, sometimes with violent results.
+For slots players who don’t want to drive to Oklahoma, Louisiana, or New Mexico, there aren’t many good options in the Lone Star State.
+Unfortunately, many gamblers turn to underground eight-liner parlors.
+These operate illegally out of strip centers and business parks.
+They are constantly in danger of either being raided by law enforcement or robbed, sometimes with violent results.

 Other than that, Texans have two options – Lucky Eagle Casino and Naskila Entertainment Center.

-By contrast, Texas is the second-most populous state in the country (with 29 million and growing) and is the second-largest by area – a whopping 268,597 square-mile piece of ground.
+By contrast, Texas is the second-most populous state in the country (with 29 million and growing).
+It’s also the second-largest by area – a whopping 268,597 square-mile piece of ground.
 So, even though Texas does, in fact, have two casinos, driving to them is an arduous proposition.

 The first casino of note is the Lucky Eagle Casino in Eagle Pass.
-Located within sight of the Mexican border, the Lucky Eagle is located on the Kickapoo reservation lands.
+Located within sight of the Mexican border, the Lucky Eagle is located on the Kickapoo reservation.

 Due to their federal recognition under the Indian Gaming Regulatory Act, the Kickapoos opened the doors in 1996.
-The tribe has slowly but steadily built the property into a decent-sized affair, home to over 3,300 slot machines, a poker room, a bingo parlor, and several restaurants.
-There is also a full-service hotel on the grounds.
-Just as a reference, this casino is about an hour-and-a-half by car from San Antonio, which places it three hours from Austin, five hours from Houston, and five hours or more from Dallas.
+The tribe has slowly but steadily built the property into a decent-sized affair.
+It is home to over 3,300 slot machines, a poker room, a bingo parlor, and several restaurants.
+There’s also a full-service hotel on the grounds.
+Just as a reference, this casino is about an hour-and-a-half by car from San Antonio.
+However, it’s three hours from Austin, five hours from Houston, and five hours or more from Dallas.

-The other option is the newly-reopened Naskila Entertainment Center, which stands on the Alabama-Coushatta tribal lands just east of Livingston, a small town 90 miles northeast from Houston.
+The other option is the newly-reopened Naskila Entertainment Center.
+This casino stands on the Alabama-Coushatta tribal lands just east of Livingston, a small town 90 miles northeast from Houston.

-For a period of roughly three years between 1999 and 2002, the tribe ran a small casino that featured poker, slot machines, and a few table games.
-Due to legal action on the part of the state, the casino was forced to close its doors.
-Now, due to a ruling from the National Indian Gaming Commission in 2015, the tribe is tentatively offering a few hundred Class II machines for play (meaning that they are technically lottery machines, rather than bona fide slots).
+Between 1999 and 2002, the tribe ran a small casino that featured poker, slot machines, and a few table games.
+The casino had to close its doors due to legal action on the part of the state.
+Now, due to a ruling from the National Indian Gaming Commission in 2015, the tribe is tentatively offering a few hundred Class II machines for play.
+(Meaning that they are technically lottery machines, rather than bona fide slots.)

-All in all, the tale of gambling in Texas is a sad ballad, filled with fines, arrests, crime, and a rigid legislature too happy to accept out-of-state money from casinos in neighboring states on the promise of keeping Texas casino-free.
+All in all, the tale of gambling in Texas is a sad ballad.
+It’s filled with fines, arrests, and crime.
+Additionally, a rigid legislature is too happy to accept money from casinos in neighboring states on the promise of keeping Texas casino-free.
 This includes the sitting governor, whose 2014 disclosures showed his largest out-of-state donation came from the Chickasaw Nation, owners of WinStar World Casino in Oklahoma.

 Land-based slots options